The-Techie-Tabernacle/solar/readme.md

 Resulting reports will be saved with a report- or graph- prefix, followed by the date and target name.

 ## Support
-Contact me on discord @ Muhammad Musa#2170 with any issues
+Contact me on discord @ theonetruepi with any issues